fremtind/f1-doesnt-matter/slides.md

 ---
 - We work with a bunch of different datasets
-- Some neural representations might be better than other
+- Some neural representations might be better than others
 - Some might be cheaper
 - What's a representation anyway?
 It's important to "build trust" across teams and customers.
 "Seeing is believing"